 Why Fall is Hydro-Jetting Season

-Hydro-jetting keeps your sewer lines and plumbing system functioning at the best level possible.
+Fall Hydro-jetting keeps your sewer lines and plumbing system functioning at the best level possible.
 Over time, debris that builds up or foreign items can cause blockages.
 These clogs can cause your system to back up and overflow, which may lead to water damage.
 A backup in your system could also cause also pose potentially hazardous risks to the health of you and your loved ones if mold grows or the water supply becomes contaminated.
 Surely, there must be a way to help prevent this from happening, right?

 If you want to help keep your sewer lines and plumbing system safe this fall season, then you may want to consider hydro-jetting.
 During the autumn months, extra stress is inflicted upon pipes.
 Trees typically get most of their nourishment from their leaves, but as they change color and fall to the ground, the roots will need to find a different source of nourishment.
 Where can they find water?
 You guessed it-your pipes.
 While you enjoy watching the beautiful color change above ground, it’s important to consider what could be going on underground.
-Here’s why you may want to consider having a professional clean out your system with hydro-jetting this fall.
+Here’s why you may want to consider having a professional clean out your system with fall hydro-jetting.

 What is Hydro-Jetting?